Why should I use Twitter and what do I tweet?

 This is a page that I give to my new clients when discussing the importance of having a social media platform.
 The entire literary world is on Twitter.
 I did not like that at all last year (2016) when I made up my account.
 At the time, Twitter scared me.
 I didn’t “get” it.
 My profile page did not resemble Facebook at all, and I thought, “I don’t have anything quippy to tweet, and I’ll never get this off the ground into anything resembling a platform.”
 Then, I got started and I figured out a simple way to do it.
 My account has grown exponentially from 18 followers in January to over 2K by the end of the year.

-Step one: either go make a site with a fun and kitchy name, or find and activate yours if you are one of the many of us who made an account 2 years ago, got your best friend to follow you and never posted a thing.
+Step one: either go make a site with your new author moniker, or find and activate your account if you are one of the many of us who made an account 2 years ago, got your best friend to follow you and never posted a thing.
+Change your name to a “writer” or “author” name that you will use across all your social media sites.
+It’s important to be consistent with your brand name.

 People will follow you if you retweet their posts and/or like the things they say.
 I began with the policy to only follow people who followed me first, but I follow them all (unless their page is written totally in Japanese, Arabic or Swahili, or some other language I don’t understand).
+I don’t want to unintentionally endorse something I don’t believe in, so if I can’t read it, I won’t repost it.
 Lots of people will turn around and “unfollow” you just to have gained you as a number, and that just irritates me beyond all words.
 Eventually, I go through my “followers” and unfollow the ones who have dropped me as well, but it’s a pain when your followers reach higher numbers.
 That’s what they’re counting on.

 Have I thoroughly confused you?
 I’m sorry.
 It really is suuuuper simple.
+Like.
 Retweet.
+Follow.
 Follow back.
+Eventually, you will have your own comments to make, but don’t stress about it at first.

-Check out my Twitter page, from bottom to top, and see what I retweeted.
+Check out my Twitter page, from top to bottom, and see what I retweeted.
+My blog is set up to post directly to my Twitter feed so even if I’m not active for some reason, my weekly blog is tweeted.
 When my other clients join and they don’t know what they’re doing, a lot of them just follow whomever I am following.
 I don’t necessarily advise that, because I follow anyone who follows me first and there are some creepy guys on there that know I’m happily married, BUT “they’re waiting for me.”
 Ugh.
 Like 65-year-old widowed, supposed military men with teenagers at home, who are all conveniently in Afghanistan on “peacekeeping missions.”
 I can see a handful of men with that job description, but I am counting in the hundreds.
 Even their stories sound the same.
 And every one of them, black, white, purple, or Pakistani, calls me “Dear.”
 I hate that.
 You will find, as an author/public figure, that this comes with the territory.
 Just DO NOT REPLY.

 Plus, you will find other writers in your genre to connect with on Twitter, groups to join, people to critique for you, read for you, provide services, and more writing advice than you can shuttle to Mars.
 It’s worth your while.
 In no time, you will be setting daily time limits for yourself, not to get sucked in.
 LOL.
 Let me know if you have any problems-you know where to find me!